Anti-Hindu sentiment: Criticism

 Some academics question the usage of the term "Hinduphobia".
 Brian Collins (Note: Collins is the Chair Professor in Indian Religion and Philosophy at Ohio University.) found the tropes of Hinduphobia to be a popular weapon employed by the affluent Hindu diaspora in stifling critical academic discourses on Hinduism—parallels with Kansas creationists were drawn.
+Multiple scholars have argued that "unfounded accusations by Hindu groups of widespread Hinduphobia who seek to silence academics and limit the critical study of Hinduism reveal clear parallels to the ways that right-wing Zionist groups try to censor any speech critical of Israel by deeming it as antisemitic" and have drawn parallels between labeling any discussion of caste as "Hinduphobic" and labeling critical race theory as anti-white racism.
+Jeffery D. Long concluded that "[i]t seems that Hinduphobia can sometimes be in the eye of the beholder and can sometimes be a genuine phenomenon."

-Scholars affiliated to South Asia Scholar Activist Collective (SASAC) reject "Hinduphobia" as an ahistorical and inappropriate neologism employed by the Hindu Right in order to suppress academic inquiry into topics concerned with Hinduism, Hindutva, caste, and Indian State.
+Scholars affiliated with the South Asia Scholar Activist Collective (SASAC) reject "Hinduphobia" as an ahistorical and inappropriate neologism employed by the Hindu Right in order to suppress academic inquiry into topics concerned with Hinduism, Hindutva, caste, and the Indian State.
 While racist and anti-Hindu prejudices have been indeed observed, in their view, Hindus have not faced any entrenched systematic oppression in India or the United States; the claimants of Hinduphobia were also accused of engaging in discrimination against Muslims, lower-castes, Dalits, Christians, and progressive Hindus.
-Jeffery D. Long concluded that "[i]t seems that Hinduphobia can sometimes be in the eye of the beholder and can sometimes be a genuine phenomenon."